 |---|---|---|---|---|---|

-The /proxy-list/socks section combines SOCKS4 and SOCKS5 in one list.
-It works as the entry point into the whole SOCKS cluster, after which you can move to the dedicated SOCKS4 or SOCKS5 pages for a more precise choice.
+This page combines SOCKS4 and SOCKS5 in one list.
+Useful when you need a single SOCKS address pool without splitting by protocol version.
+You can then move to the SOCKS4 or SOCKS5 pages for a more precise choice.

-The combined list is helpful when you need a broad pool of working SOCKS addresses for parsing, automation, or client software.
-Choose SOCKS4 for lightweight TCP-only scenarios, and SOCKS5 when you need UDP, IPv6, or authentication.
+The combined list is convenient when the protocol is not yet decided: it works for parsing, automation, and desktop applications.
+Choose SOCKS4 for TCP-only tasks without authentication.
+Choose SOCKS5 when you need UDP, IPv6, or login and password.

 SOCKS proxies most often run on ports 1080, 1081, 4145, and 9050.
 The exact port depends on server configuration and protocol implementation, so it is best to check response time and last verification time in the table before using them.